 Michel & Stephane Ogier Bertholon is made from grapes grown in the Bertholon lieu-dit, which is on the cooler, clay soils found in the northern sector of the Cote Rotie appellation.
 The vines are old as they were planted in 1972.

-Michel & Stephane Ogier Fongeant comes from vines placed in the Fongeant vineyard that is just above the Cote Brune lieu-dit.
+Michel & Stephane Ogier Fongeant comes from vines placed in the Fongeant vineyard as the name suggests.
+The lieu-dit is situated just above the Cote Brune lieu-dit.
 The wine was produced for the first time starting with the 2012 vintage.

 Michel & Stephane Ogier Vialliere is produced from vines that are on average over 30 years of age that are planted in the Vialliere lieu-dit, which is located just under Les Grandes Places.